 Decades ago, medical instruments were almost exclusively made of steel and glass.
 These tools were simple and sterilization required only a heavy blast of steam to clean.
 The growth of minimally invasive surgeries brought flexible endoscopes that became smaller and more complex.
 Many have long narrow channels, tiny holes, and bending parts that can provide bacteria and human tissue a place to hide.
 Many of these tools are now made with plastic and other polymers that can’t stand up to the high temperatures used by the steam cleaning method.
 As a result, intensive cleaning policies and procedures are required to make sure that the equipment is safe for re-use.
 However, if medical equipment is designed in a way that makes it impossible to clean, the manufacturers can be on the hook for selling a dangerous product; and hospitals can be on the hook for using them.

 This seems to be the case with the Olympus duodenoscopes.
 If you or a loved one have undergone a procedure with any duodenoscopes and have subsequently developed a severe infection or acquired a disease that you didn’t have before; you may have a claim against Olympus and/or the hospitals where the procedure was performed.
 Selling defective hospital equipment is like selling dirty needles and patients harmed by a manufacturer’s negligence deserve to be fully and fairly compensated for their pain and suffering.
 Our law firm may be able to help you or loved one discover a claim.
-For a free consultation, call 503-405-8037.
+For a free consultation, contact us or call 503-405-8037.